 To learn and share lessons about how vector control trial sites in Sub-Saharan Africa can achieve and sustain GLP certification

-Working in partnership with IVCC, the Capacity Research Unit (CRU) will investigate how Good Laboratory Practice (GLP) certification was achieved by the PAMVERC-KCMUCo trial site in Moshi, Tanzania, so that lessons learnt and best practice can be applied to other African trial sites in Benin, Burkina Faso, Cote d’Ivoire and Tanzania.
-CRU will also work with the PAMVERC-KCMUCo site to develop a strategy, action plan and progress indicators to support long-term GLP certification sustainability.
+Working in partnership with IVCC, the Centre for Capacity Research will investigate how Good Laboratory Practice (GLP) certification was achieved by the PAMVERC-KCMUCo trial site in Moshi, Tanzania, so that lessons learnt and best practice can be applied to other African trial sites in Benin, Burkina Faso, Cote d’Ivoire and Tanzania.
+CCR will also work with the PAMVERC-KCMUCo site to develop a strategy, action plan and progress indicators to support long-term GLP certification sustainability.

 The programme will run from January 2018 until December 2019.